-If a fault does occur with any of your appliances, you will need to contact the manufacturer direct to arrange for the fault to be rectified.
+If a fault does occur with any of your appliances, you will need to contact the manufacturer directly to arrange for the fault to be rectified.

-Be mindful of any appliances that require regular servicing in order to ensure they remain safe to use and to remain within warranty.
+Be mindful of any appliances that require regular servicing in order to make sure they remain safe to use and to retain their warranty.